Contexts

 they are attached to an internet gateway

-# The value of the value
+# The value of the variable

 value: